 Start with one simple character and build his or her confidence over time.
 Since my son knows his colors well, I put different colored 口 (kǒu / mouth) on a tray.
 After a few days, he said, ” 妈妈，太容易了!
 (Māmā, tài róngyìle! / Mama, too easy!).”
 Then I knew he was ready for more!
 However, if your child does not know colors yet, it could be confusing to know which concept to focus on.

 Although Chinese numbers are among the most simple Chinese characters, my son does not know how to count.
-For this reason, I have exposed him to those characters through a homemade puzzle, but I am not worried about teaching number recognition to him yet.
 In contrast, my daughter understood the concept of numbers and counting at a young age.
 Therefore, Chinese numbers were the first characters that she learned.
+On the other hand, while my son has been exposed to Chinese numerals through a homemade puzzle, I am not worried about teaching number recognition.
+A strong understanding of a concept is an important prerequisite to learning the symbolic representation.

-Another example is that 士 (shì / soldier) is a similar character to 土 (tǔ / soil), both with only 3 strokes. 土 is an excellent word to teach early because kids play with dirt outside!
-However, my kids have never seen a soldier, so 士 is an abstract concept at the time.
+Another example is that 士 (shì / soldier) is a similar character to 土 (tǔ / soil), both with only 3 strokes. 土 is an excellent word to teach early because kids can see and touch dirt at the park or in the yard!
+However, my kids have never seen a soldier, so 士 is an abstract concept at this time.

 - Don’t forget that life is short and kids need to have fun!
 If they have no interest in learning characters yet, that’s okay.
 Continue to encourage observing, listening, and speaking skills.